brightmarch/vagrant-box/provisioning/roles/php/README.md

 Determines if the environment is development or production.
 Eventually, when production is true, the role will kick off a PHP-FPM installation instead.

 ##### `php_version`

 Default: `5.6.5`

-Version of PHP to be installed.
-This will also be used to find the appropriate tarball in `php/files/`
+The version of PHP to be installed.
+This will also be used to find the appropriate tarball in `php/files/`.

 ##### `php_source_location`